 Kevin F. Adler is a social entrepreneur dedicated to a world where everyone is seen as invaluable and interconnected.
 Kevin channels his passion for technology and human decency to bring people together, elevate stories from the underserved, and strengthen communities from within, whether connecting at-risk students with local mentors or reconnecting people experiencing homelessness with their loved ones.

-Kevin is the Founder and CEO of Miracle Messages, a community-led nonprofit for people experiencing homelessness to reconnect with their loved ones... and with the rest of us as their neighbors.
-To date, Miracle Messages has reunited 148 families (average time disconnected: 20 years) with 20% resulting in housing and 80% in a positive outcome, all at a fraction of the cost of other interventions.
+Kevin is the Founder and CEO of Miracle Messages, an award-winning nonprofit that reconnects our neighbors experiencing homelessness with their loved ones… and us.
+To date, Miracle Messages has reunited 180 families, with an average time disconnected of 20 years.
+20% of reunions have led to housing and 80% have resulted in a positive outcome, all at a fraction of the cost of other interventions.
 Miracle Messages is on a mission to end the “relational poverty” affecting as many as one in three people experiencing homelessness in the United States.